 - Whole Fruit Lime Popsicles (I had a strong sour craving)

 - Late July Peanut Butter Sandwich Crackers

 - Plain Pasta and Tomato Sauce (mixed with butter to reduce acidity)

 - Plain Toasted Bagel with Horizon Organic American Cheese Slices – this was a weird one for me as I don’t typically care for American Cheese

-- Cucumbers and Carrots in Homemade Ranch (when I was eventually able to even consider veggies)
+- Cucumbers and Carrots with Ranch (when I was eventually able to even consider veggies)